Shavrin/georgBot/README.md

 The "Georg" bot uses a simple resource system.
 In few words, every user can create items, which are a `name-link` pair.

-For example, using command `create itemName url`, user can create an `itemName-url` pair which they can later ask georg with command `get itemName`.
+For example, using command `create itemName url`, user can create an `itemName-url` pair which they can later ask georg with `georg itemName".`
 ### Example
  **user**: georg create google https://www.google.com